-- 5.17.08.01 Planned Unit Development (PUD) Application All developments within the Gateway Corridor District shall be required to apply for rezoning under the criteria in Section 5.15 of this Ordinance. - 5.17.08.02 Subdivision Approval All Commercial Building projects within the city of La Vista need to receive Subdivision approval.
+Planned Unit Development (PUD) Application

+~~All developments within the Gateway Corridor District shall be required to apply for rezoning under the criteria in Section 5.15 of this Ordinance.~~

+Subdivision Approval

+~~All Commercial Building projects within the city of La Vista need to receive Subdivision approval.
 As a condition of its subdivision approval, all commercial building projects within the required geographic region will have to comply with the Gateway Corridor District regulations and Gateway Corridor District Design Guideline Booklet.
+The Developer shall place maintenance provisions required by this section within all restrictive covenants.~~

+Pre-application Conference:

-The Developer shall place maintenance provisions required by this section within all restrictive covenants. - 5.17.08.03 Pre-application Conference: A pre-application conference with city staff to give the applicant an opportunity to discuss plans before a great deal of time or money is expended. - 5.17.08.04 Application for Design Review: The applicant needs to fill out the "Application for Certificate of Approval" and submit it along with the required submittals.
-See Gateway Corridor District Design Guideline Booklet for a listing of required submittals. - 5.17.08.05 Design Review: The City of La Vista staff in association with the city design review architect will review the submittal documents for compliance with the Gateway Corridor District Design Guideline Booklet. - 5.17.08.06 Certificate of Approval: Upon a successful review the City of La Vista will issue to the applicant a Certificate of Approval.
-A copy of this will need to be included with the Building Permit documents in order to receive a Building Permit. - 5.17.08.07 Appeals: In the event where the Applicant, City staff and City design review architect cannot come to an agreement the applicant may appeal the decision by requesting an amendment to the Subdivision Agreement from the La Vista City Council. - 5.17.08.08 Certificate of Occupancy Permit:
+A pre-application conference with city staff to give the applicant an opportunity to discuss plans before a great deal of time or money is expended.

+5.17.08.~~04~~02 Application for Design Review: The applicant needs to fill out the "Application for Certificate of Approval" and submit it along with the required submittals.
+See Gateway Corridor District Design Guideline Booklet for a listing of required submittals.

+5.17.08.~~05~~03 Design Review: The City of La Vista staff in association with the city design review architect will review the submittal documents for compliance with the Gateway Corridor District Design Guideline Booklet.

+5.17.08.~~06~~04 Certificate of Approval: Upon a successful review the City of La Vista will issue to the applicant a Certificate of Approval.
+A copy of this will need to be included with the Building Permit documents in order to receive a Building Permit.

+5.17.08.~~07~~05 Appeals: In the event where the Applicant, City staff and City design review architect cannot come to an agreement within 180 days of initial application submission, the applicant ~~may appeal the decision by requesting an amendment to the Subdivision Agreement from the La Vista City Council~~ request a meeting with the City Administrator regarding an appeal to the City Council.

+5.17.08.~~08~~06 Certificate of Occupancy-~~Permit~~: After the building permit is issued, all design requirements must be completed as approved in order for a Certificate of Occupancy to be issued.

+5.17.08.~~10~~07 Maintenance of Design ~~requirements~~Requirements: The Applicant needs to maintain the ~~d~~Design Requirements ~~requirements~~ for the life of the project.
+In the event that they fail to do so the City may revoke the Occupancy Permit.

+5.17.08.~~11~~08 Fees: Fees may apply to each individual step as established in the Master Fee Schedule.